-Haydn Hall, which houses the Music Department and the Kulas Music Library, is located in the heart of the Mather Quad on the CWRU campus.
-Originally a combination of dormitory and classroom building, the building was given to the college by Flora Stone Mather.
-It was named in honor of Hiram Collins Haydn, fifth president of Western Reserve University, pastor of the Old Stone Church, and the individual most active in convincing Western Reserve College to move to Cleveland.
-The building was designed by Charles F. Schweinfurth, the premier residential architect of Euclid Avenue ("Millionaires' Row") mansions, who also rebuilt the interior of the Old Stone Church in 1884 and designed Trinity Cathedral, the Union Club, and four bridges in Rockefeller Park.
-Haydn Hall served for many years as the only student center on the campus and was a center for commuters' activities.
+Haydn Hall, which houses the Music Department offices, classrooms, and the Kulas Music Library, is located in the heart of the Mather Quad on the CWRU campus.
+Originally a combination of a dormitory and classrooms, this building served as the only student center on campus.
+It was given to the college by Flora Stone Mather, and named in honor of Hiram Collins Haydn, fifth president of Western Reserve University, pastor of the Old Stone Church, and the individual most active in convincing Western Reserve College to move to Cleveland.
+Charles F. Schweinfurth, the premier residential architect of Euclid Avenue ("Millionaires' Row") mansions, who also rebuilt the interior of the Old Stone Church in 1884 and designed Trinity Cathedral, designed Haydn Hall.